ryangchung/technata-5G-socket-server-client/README.md

 # technata-hacks-python-backend

 ## Objective
 This project was part of a team pitch for the Technata Hacks 2022 Hackathon.
-The project was awarded 4th place.
+The project in the top 5.
 This is a socket programming project aimed at being a proof of concept of the underlying features of our project, explained below.

 ## Project